OVERVIEW

 PROBATIONARY PLAN

-If a student does not meet the requirements for continuation, parents will be notified and the student will be placed on probation for one semester.
-During the initial probationary period, student goals will be identified.
-If the student meets the identified goals, there will be no further probation.
+If a student fails to meet at least two requirements for continuation, the student will be placed on probation for one semester.
+During the probationary period, student goals will be identified.
+At the end of the semester, a determination will be made.
+If a student meets the identified goals, there will be no further probation.
 If the student does not meet the goals, probation will continue for an additional semester without participation in the gifted program.
-After two consecutive semesters of probation without success, the student will be removed from gifted services.
-To reenter the program, the student must be re-evaluated through the gifted referral process.
+After two consecutive semesters of probation without success, the student will be removed from the gifted program.
+To reenter the program, the student must be reevaluated through the gifted referral process.
+Parents will receive a continuation policy each academic year.